gauravfodekar/NodeJSNotes/README.md

 In summary, the `path` module is for working with file and directory paths, while the `url` module is for working with web URLs.
 The two modules are distinct and serve different purposes in Node.js, although they both involve handling strings that represent locations, they are typically used for different types of locations (file paths vs. web URLs).

-34 #which external package is used for using a third party APIs?
+34. # which external package is used for using a third party APIs?
 To interact with third-party APIs in a Node.js application, you can use the popular `axios` package, which is a promise-based HTTP client for making HTTP requests.
 It simplifies making requests to external APIs, handling responses, and managing request and response data.

 Here's how you can use `axios` to make a simple GET request to a third-party API: